Queens of Crime Fiction: A Century of Female Mastery

 Major Works

 Christie’s most renowned creations are Hercule Poirot and Miss Marple.
 Poirot is a Belgian detective with a penchant for order and precision.
 He was featured in 33 novels and 54 short stories.
 His debut, The Mysterious Affair at Styles (1920), introduced readers to Christie’s mastery of the detective novel.
-Miss Marple, an elderly amateur sleuth, is featured in 12 novels and 20 short stories, beginning with The Murder at the Vicarage (1930).
+Miss Marple appears in 12 novels and 20 short stories, beginning with The Murder at the Vicarage (1930), where she first charms readers as a sharp-witted amateur sleuth.

 Christie’s seminal works include Murder on the Orient Express (1934), And Then There Were None (1939), and The Murder of Roger Ackroyd (1926).
 Each of these novels is celebrated for its ingenious plotting and unexpected twists, hallmarks of Christie’s writing style.